klurgitu/Schlep/README.md

 ## General Info

-The purpose of the Schlep is to provide a type of ride sharing service that allows for delivery of large, or oversized products to be delivered to a customer when a seller does not provide delivery.
+The purpose of the Schlep is to provide a type of ride sharing service that allows for delivery of large, or oversized products to a customer when a seller does not provide delivery.

 ## Dependencies